 More information is available in the Assessment Contacts and Review Audits section.

 Application for re-accreditation

-The Commission will forward a reminder notice to an approved provider before the end of the period of accreditation of the service.
+The Commission gives a reminder notice to an approved provider before the end of the period of accreditation of the service.

-The reminder notice will include a date by which the approved provider needs to make the application for re-accreditation.
+The reminder notice includes a date by which the approved provider needs to make the application for re-accreditation.